ajnisbet/opentopodata/docs/server.md

 make run
 ```

 This will start a server on `localhost:5000` with a small demo dataset called `test-dataset`.
-Check out the [API docs](api.md) for info about requests and responses.
+Check out the [API docs](api.md) for info about the format of requests and responses.

 ## Dataset support